Alejandra-BM/ProxPot/README.md

 - Cowrie and Mailoney: Deployed via Docker
 - Dionaea: Installed natively on the host

+**Cowrie** emulates an SSH server, exposing port 2222. **Mailoney** simulates an SMTP server on port 25. **Dionaea** exposes ports 21 and 80, acting as both an FTP and HTTP server.

 2. **Log Collection**
 - A cron job runs every 2 minutes to extract and convert logs from Cowrie and Mailoney containers into JSON files formatted for Fluent Bit.
+It also

 3. **Fluent Bit Setup**
 - Installs Fluent Bit on each small VM (as defined in inventory.ini) and configures it to forward logs to a central Fluentd instance on the big VM, which runs an EFK (Elasticsearch, Fluentd, Kibana) stack for log analysis.